lautarodragan/jolteon/README.md

 ## Features

+Jolteon offers the standard features you'd expect of a music player: a library, playlists, playing queue and a file browser, a status indicator, and supports cue sheets and media keys.

+It also offers some special features that no other player has.

+Let's start with the basics.
 These are the main actions and their default key bindings:

 | Key                                         | Action                                                |
 |---------------------------------------------|-------------------------------------------------------|